catpaladin/catpaladin.github.io/content/about.md

 ### ☕ About Me

 - 💻 Senior Software Engineer with experience in DevOps, Platform/Infrastructure, and ML
-- 🔭 I’m currently working on personal Go projects, when not doing my day job
+- 🔭 I’m currently working on personal Go projects or learnings, when not doing my day job
+- Coffee Connoisseur
+- Blogging to help teach others about my interests

 ---